GameSwift/gameswift-unity-sdk/readme.md

-# What is GameSwift SDK?
+# What is GameSwift Unity SDK?
 GameSwift SDK is a Unity toolset created to integrate with GameSwift ID ecosystem.
 Our SDK is multiplatform - you can build your game for PC, mobile and even browser!
 _Aside from GameSwift SDK, we are preparing GameSwift analytics_.